-Moderate drought conditions recently affected most of Puerto Rico.
-On June 5, 2022, the Authority started a water rationing program for approximately 10,000 clients in the Municipalities of Canóvanas and Loíza served by the Canóvanas water treatment plant.
+During June 2022, as a result of the drought season and low levels of raw water supply, the Authority was required to implement a water rationing program for approximately 10,000 clients in the Municipalities of Canóvanas and Loíza served by the Canóvanas water treatment plant.
 Subsequently, the water rationing program was extended to around 10,000 additional clients in the Municipalities of Rio Grande, Juncos and Las Piedras served by the Juncos and El Yunque water treatment plants.
-Subject to the future rainfall and other weather conditions, and implementation of other mitigation measures, water rationing may be extended to additional clients around the island.
-The water rationing ended on July 2022 as a result of the rains received in Puerto Rico such month but still the risk of water rationing is present for some areas of Puerto Rico.